LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/use_module_2.rst

        retractall(bar(_)),
        ...

-An example of using a :term:`parameter variable` in place of the module:
+An example of using a :term:`parameter variable` in place of the module identifier to delay to runtime the actual module to use:

 ::